 Back in April 2019, AMC announced the Walking Dead franchise was expanding to include a third series.
 According to the network, The Walking Dead: World Beyond "will feature two young female protagonists and focus on the first generation to come of age in the apocalypse as we know it.
 Some will become heroes.
 Some will become villains.
 In the end, all of them will be changed forever.
 Grown up and cemented in their identities, both good and bad."
 The show will be very different than previous Walking Dead series in its structure — it will run for two closed-ended seasons — as well as in its tone and geographic locations.

-Here's what we know so far about The Walking Dead: World Beyond, the third Walking Dead series (after The Walking Dead and Fear the Walking Dead), which will premiere later this year on AMC.
-It was originally scheduled to premiere Sunday, April 12, but the premiere date has been postponed to a date to be determined due to the coronavirus pandemic.
-Production on Fear the Walking Dead Season 6 has also been halted, and the start date for physical production on Season 11 of The Walking Dead has been pushed back, while the writers are working from home.
+Here's what we know so far about The Walking Dead: World Beyond, the third Walking Dead series (after The Walking Dead and Fear the Walking Dead), which will premiere Sunday, Oct.
+4 on AMC, immediately following the Season 10 finale of The Walking Dead.
+It was originally scheduled to premiere April 12, but the premiere date had to be postponed due to the coronavirus pandemic

 Here's what it's about